 Any drug that changes the way the brain processes information can be addictive.
-Marijuana is no exception, with an estimated 30 percent of users abusing the drug.
+Marijuana is no exception, with an estimated 30 percent of users misusing the drug.

 "Some of the major ones to pay attention to are increased quantity and/or frequency of marijuana use in order to attain the same desired effect, failed attempts at stopping or cutting down, using more marijuana than intended, loss of pleasure or interest in other activities in order to use marijuana, andrijuana use despite adverse consequences to one’s life."